bgamari/ghc-wiki-import/status.md

-a curation of interesting tickets by SPJ, not discoverable otherwise on the wiki [ here ](http://hackage.haskell.org/trac/ghc/wiki/Status/SLPJ-Tickets)
+A curation of interesting tickets by SPJ, not discoverable otherwise on the wiki [ here ](http://hackage.haskell.org/trac/ghc/wiki/Status/SLPJ-Tickets)